sammysignal/sammysignal.github.io/_pages/math-time.md

 </head>
 <body>
   <div style="margin: 0 auto;max-width: 1000px;padding: 5%;">
-    <h1>Restaurant Server's Tip Calculator</h1>
+    <h1 style='font-family: "Lora", sans-serif;'>Restaurant Server's Tip Calculator</h1>
-    <p>This application is deigned specifically for cases where a sum of money needs to be divided evenly to a group of employees where every person has the same hourly rate but they worked a different number of hours.</p>
+    <p style='font-size: large;'>This application is deigned specifically for cases where a sum of money needs to be divided evenly to a group of employees where every person has the same hourly rate but they worked a different number of hours.</p>
-    <p>To use, simply enter the total amount of money, followed by the number of hours worked for each employee.
+    <p style='font-size: large;'>To use, simply enter the total amount of money, followed by the number of hours worked for each employee.
 The payouts on the right will be automatically generated.</p>
   </div>
   <table class="math-time math-time__table">
     <tr class="math-time__header-row">
-      <th></th>
+      <th>Total Tip:</th>
       <th><input placeholder="Total Tip Amount ($)" id="total-tip"></input></th>
-      <th>Hourly Tip Rate --></th>
+      <th>Hourly Tip Rate:</th>
       <th id="hourly">0</th>
     </tr>
     <tr class="math-time__row" style="background-color: darkmagenta;height: 20px;">